top of page

 Check out a cohesive list of Matthias' of work here.
 Matthias will air his bi-monthly show on Komrad radio next Wednesday 24th April and his upcoming release on System Error’s FunFunFun imprint will be released on 15th May 2024.
 Find snippets of the Shifted Dimensions EP here.

-Written by Mia Jaccarini
+Words by Mia Jaccarini

 Photo credits: Laura Czyzewski